TawhidulIslamRefat/KidzoMart/README.md

-# ToyTopia – A Kids Toy Store Platform
+# kidzoMart – A Kids Toy Store Platform

 ## Project Name

-**ToyTopia** – A modern e-commerce platform for kids’ toys, focusing on top-rated and best-selling products.
+**kidzoMart** – A modern e-commerce platform for kids’ toys, focusing on top-rated and best-selling products.

 ## Purpose